 - Ability to understand technical challenges and make educated trade-offs with your team.

-I also recommend reading my post What is a Technical Product Manager, Anyway?
+I recommend reading my post What is a Technical Product Manager, Anyway?

 Note: To get a solid understanding of the technology behind IoT products, I recommend my post: Internet of Things: A Primer for Product Managers.